The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Unstable realisation of the Casson-Sullivan invariant

-\begin{remark} The above definition is one way of defining the normal invariants for a given manifold.
+\begin{rmk} The above definition is one way of defining the normal invariants for a given manifold.
 An equivalent formulation is that a $\CAT$ normal invariant for a $\CAT$-manifold $(M,\partial M)$ is a $\CAT$-manifold $(N,\partial N)$ together with a so-called \emph{degree one normal map} $f\colon N \to M$ which restricts to a $\CAT$-isomorphism on $\partial N$.
-For more information, see \cite[Chapter 9]{ranicki_2002}. \end{remark}
+For more information, see \cite[Chapter 9]{ranicki_2002}. \end{rmk}

 We now define Wall's surgery obstruction groups.